 Another Example of Mortgage Fraud

 Bank A funds your mortgage.
-At some point your payment history raises a red flag with Bank A. They then decide to sell your note along with other notes they deem to be high risk for a very small amount of money.
-Companies buying these high risk mortgages are doing so with the expectation of making money on your default.
-By purchasing a note that is valued at less than the cost of your house, your foreclosure means that the new company that purchased these high risk notes makes money by owning a house worth more than the money they paid for your note.
+At some point, your payment history raises a red flag with Bank A. They then decide to sell your note along with other notes they deem to be high risk for a very small amount of money.
+Companies buying these high-risk mortgages are doing so with the expectation of making money on your default.
+By purchasing a note that is valued at less than the cost of your house, your foreclosure means that the new company that purchased these high-risk notes makes money by owning a house worth more than the money they paid for your note.
 In other words, these companies in some cases have a desire for you to default on your mortgage.
-Again, by using the 30-60 or 90 day window for the transition of paperwork, you may get hit with a foreclosure notice for missing payments during a time that you had no idea where to send a payment to.
+Again, by using the 30-60 or 90-day window for the transition of paperwork, you may get hit with a foreclosure notice for missing payments during a time that you had no idea where to send a payment.

 Fighting Fraud and Foreclosure

 Indiana attorney Syed Ali Saeed can help you fight mortgage fraud and foreclosure.
 In some cases, blatant fraud can result in you actually being given title to your house free and clear as a settlement for not taking legal action against the disingenuous actions of the mortgage firms.